Standard Shoelace Knot

 Continue the left (yellow) end around the right loop to end up in front.

 NOTE: If your finished knot comes out crooked, it's probably because you tie your Starting Knot the opposite way to mine.
-This will result in an un-balanced "Granny Knot", which both sits crooked and comes undone more easily.
+This will result in an un-balanced “Granny Knot”, which sits crooked and comes undone more easily.
 See my Granny Knot page for more information.

 This knot appears in The Ashley Book of Knots as #1212 and #1214, “The Bowknot”, where it is described as “... the universal means of fastening shoe-strings together.”
 However, Ashley does not illustrate the steps, and only briefly describes the procedure (which is actually more like the Two Loop Shoelace Knot).

-The technique is also commonly referred to as the "Bunny Rabbit Around The Tree" method, which refers to the story that is often used to help children remember the steps:
+This name refers to the story that is often used to help children remember the steps:

 - First create the tree roots (tie the Starting Knot);